abs-tudelft/sbd/src/lab1/index.md

-In this lab, we will design and develop an application to process the [OpenStreetMap] and [ALOS Global Digital Surface Model] data sets for a small subset of the planet (the Zuid-Holland province of the Netherlands).
+In this lab, we will design and develop an application to process the [OpenStreetMap] and [ALOS Global Digital Surface Model] data sets for a tiny subset of the planet (the Netherlands).

 This lab will not yet require significant resources in terms of compute, memory or storage.
 It should be able to perform this lab on a laptop.
 The first lab is